rory-r/lolblender/README.md

 # lolblender

-Python addon to use League of Legends files into blender, a 3d-modeling software.
+Python addon to import League of Legends files into blender, a 3d-modeling software.

 # History
+This project has been forked in order to update it to the latest Blender version (2.8+).
+This fork is only compatible with Blender 2.8 and up.
+The latest addon compatible with 2.7 is [here](https://github.com/BilbozZ/lolblender).

 This project has been imported into GitHub in order to update it to the latest Blender version (2.74, should be compatible with 2.7x), available at [blender.org](http://www.blender.org/), and update it to be compatible with newer versions of League of Legends .SKN, .SKL, and other related files.

 The latest commit to the trunk as of exporting can be found [here](https://github.com/lispascal/lolblender/commit/b45817c764f6fa6423bcb67e9ed1b649f6bae405), and browsed [here](https://github.com/lispascal/lolblender/tree/b45817c764f6fa6423bcb67e9ed1b649f6bae405).
 The latest code is probably in those Trunk and Branch folders.
 These contain work exclusively by Zac Berkowitz, who maintained the repository on Google Code.
 That code was made for Blender 2.5